 Launceston Examiner, 9 June 1859

 Both the Franklin Museum, erected on the estate established by Jane Franklin, wife of Governor John Franklin, and still known as Ancanthe, and the Wesleyan Chapel, erected on land overlooking it, were situated on the Back Road, now Lenah Valley Road.
-Travellers on foot and horseback utilised the Back Road, which ran along the New Town Rivulet and over the foot hills of Mount Wellington, to reach South Hobart.
+Travellers on foot and horseback utilised the Back Road, which ran along the New Town Rivulet from the Main Road (New Town Road) to access Kangaroo Valley Bottom, and from there over the foot hills of Mount Wellington, to reach South Hobart.

-John Nevin taught children at the school house by day and adult males by night.
-By 1868 he had built a new cottage on the land, which he celebrated in a poem titled “My Cottage in the Wilderness.”
+John Nevin snr taught children at the school house by day and adult males by night.
+By 1854 he had built a new cottage on the land, which he celebrated in a poem titled “My Cottage in the Wilderness.”